TomDDG/ZXPicoIF2Lite/README.md

 ![image](./images/off.png "Off")

 ## The Case
 I've created a 3D Printed Case for the interface.
 This makes it a lot easier to attach and remove from the Spectrum.
-You can download the STLs on [Thingiverse](https://www.thingiverse.com/thing:6074475)
+You can download the STLs on [Thingiverse](https://www.thingiverse.com/thing:6074475) or [Printables](https://www.printables.com/model/503915-zx-picoif2lite-interface-case)

 ![image](./images/front.jpg "Case Front")